Iraq

 The population was estimated to be 43.5 million in 2021.1”Population, total – Iraq”, World Bank Data, https://data.worldbank.org/indicator/SP.POP.TOTL?locations=IQ&most_recent_value_desc=true All numbers and statistics are estimates, as no census has been conducted since 1997.

-It is estimated that between 61% and 64% of the population are Shia Muslims, and 29 and 34% are Sunni Muslims.2”People and Society – Iraq” in The CIA World Factbook, CIA, last updated 27 February 2024, https://www.cia.gov/the-world-factbook/countries/iraq/#people-and-society It is believed that around 150,000 Christians live in the country, fewer than 2,000 Baha’is.3”Iraq” chapter in 2022 Report on International Religious Freedom, Office of International Religious Freedom, US Department of State, https://www.state.gov/reports/2022-report-on-international-religious-freedom/iraq/
+It is estimated that between 61% and 64% of the population are Shia Muslims, and between 29% and 34% are Sunni Muslims.2”People and Society – Iraq” in The CIA World Factbook, CIA, last updated 27 February 2024, https://www.cia.gov/the-world-factbook/countries/iraq/#people-and-society It is believed that around 150,000 Christians live in the country, and fewer than 2,000 Baha’is.3”Iraq” chapter in 2022 Report on International Religious Freedom, Office of International Religious Freedom, US Department of State, https://www.state.gov/reports/2022-report-on-international-religious-freedom/iraq/

 Grave Violations